cordwella/eli-dmx-server-side/README.md

 warmup.php

 This file is just in there for simplicity's sake but can be useful as you can then modify the default warmup scene without having to modify any other application that requires this (e.g. if you got a new set of lights that only had to be warmed up for 1 minute rather than the 3 in here (although as a whole longer is better so if you want to do that thats good too)).

+## Final Note:
+* Do not forget to warm up your lights.